-A second type of medication, memantine (Namenda) is approved by the FDA for treatment of moderate to severe Alzheimer’s.
+Memantine (Namenda) and a combination of memantine and donepezil (Namzaric) are approved by the FDA for treatment of moderate to severe Alzheimer's.

 Memantine is prescribed to improve memory, attention, reason, language and the ability to perform simple tasks.
 It can be used alone or with other Alzheimer's disease treatments.
 There is some evidence that individuals with moderate to severe Alzheimer's who are taking a cholinesterase inhibitor might benefit by also taking memantine.
 A medication that combines memantine and a cholinesterase inhibitor is available.

 - Regulates the activity of glutamate, a chemical involved in information processing, storage and retrieval.

 - Can cause side effects, including headache, constipation, confusion and dizziness.

 Ultimately, the path to effective new treatments is through clinical trials.
 Trials are recruiting people with Alzheimer's and mild cognitive impairment (MCI), as well as healthy volunteers to be controls.

 Find out more about participating in a clinical study through the Alzheimer’s Association TrialMatch service , a free tool for people with Alzheimer's, caregivers, families and physicians to locate clinical trials based on personal criteria (diagnosis, stage of disease) and location.